Tubbz-alt/complab/project/readme.md

 Required packages
 -----------------

-The R analysis relies on the following packages.
+The R analysis relies on the following packages:

   * `data.table`
   * `RMySQL`